 A Few Do’s

 I soon learned that the flaw in my technique wasn’t the sounds I was using….
 It was my approach and setup.
-You can’t go into a hunt thinking “This will work every time” when you’re targeting coyotes.
+You can’t go into a hunt thinking, “This will work every time,” when you’re targeting coyotes.
 Coyotes are one of the most unpredictable and hardest animals to hunt.
-They are survivors and they do just that very well using their natural instincts to hunt and survive.
+They are survivors, and they do just that very well, using their natural instincts to hunt and survive.

 Locating

 Locating coyotes is one way of increasing your odds of becoming successful.
-To hunt coyotes successfully it’s good to know if they are in fact in the area you’re planning to hunt.
+To hunt coyotes successfully, it’s good to know if they are, in fact, in the area you’re planning to hunt.
 Go out the night before you’re planning to hunt and let out a couple of lonesome howls, group howls, or other locator calls, and see if you get a response.
 However, keep in mind that no response doesn’t necessarily mean they aren’t in the area.
 Many times, they just might not be vocal or there at that given time.
 Locating gives you an idea of what part of a property you want to focus on and the approach you want to take when setting up.

 The Wind